mcguffin/acf-openstreetmap-field/readme.txt

  - *0:* No markers
  - *Any other value:* Maximum number of markers.
 If the return format is *iFrame* there can ony be one marker.

+## Map Proxy
+The plugin comes with a proxy mechanism for map tiles.
+If enabled the Browser will load the tiles from your server rather than directly from the tile provider.

+Use the proxy to hide sensitive credentials from the users out there or if you have to comply with local privacy regulations. the European GDPR.

 ## Development

 Please head over to the source code [on Github](https://github.com/mcguffin/acf-openstreetmap-field).